-Being pale brown, reaching 10mm in length, with 30 body rings and having ocelli arranged in an acute triangle, this species is identical in appearance to the much rarer Melogona voigtii.
-The two can only be separated by examination of adult male gonopds or adult female vulvae (see Enghoff, 2016).
+Being pale brown, reaching 10mm in length, with 30 body rings and having ommatidia of the eye arranged in an acute triangle, this species is identical in appearance to the much rarer Melogona voigtii.
+The two can only be separated by examination of adult male gonopods or adult female vulvae (see Enghoff, 2016).

 Enghoff, H. (2016) Identification of North European Melogona females, and the first record of M. gallica (Latzel, 1884) from Denmark (Diplopoda, Chordeumatida: Chordeumatidae).
 Bulletin of the British Myriapod & Isopod Group 29: 42-43.